netbox-community/netbox-healthcheck-plugin/README.md

 NetBox provides health check monitors that can be queried to make sure that the service is running in good condition.

-NetBox exposes metrics at the `/healthcheck` HTTP endpoint, e.g. `https://netbox.local/healthcheck`.
+NetBox exposes metrics at the `/healthcheck` HTTP endpoint under the plugin, e.g. `https://netbox.local/plugins/netbox_healthcheck_plugin/healthcheck/`.
 It allows monitor conditions via HTTP(S), with responses available in HTML and JSON formats.

 * Free software: Apache-2.0
 * Documentation: https://netbox-community.github.io/netbox-healthcheck-plugin/